stefanprodan/openfaas-flux/README.md

 ### Setup Git sync

-At startup Flux generates a SSH key and logs the public key.
+At startup, Flux generates a SSH key and logs the public key.
 Find the SSH public key with:

 ```bash